The table may or may not be covered in white linen, but these spots have a new take on the meaning of “haute cuisine.”

 Stretching from Baltimore Canyon to the San Francisco Bay, with mountains, flats, and Highway 101 in between, there are good eats to be had for every appetite.

-Suffice it to say that the Bay area has no shortage of phenomenal dining options, from street food, diners, ethnic eateries, family-style, celebrity chef and Michelin starred restaurants.
+Suffice it to say that the Bay area has no shortage of phenomenal dining options: street food, diners, ethnic eateries, celebrity chef and Michelin starred restaurants.

 Novato lies on the northern edge of Marin, with the advantage of being two steps to Sonoma County.